 There are usually two options to consider when buying a water heater—gas or electric.
 Before picking either of them, you need to consider some factors.
 Most people consider a heater’s cost over anything else, while others also consider efficiency, energy consumption, capacity, safety, and installation.
 Needless to say, the second approach is the go-to way.

 This article will talk about gas and electric water heaters, how much energy they consume, and which is the better option.
+Both gas and electric water heater installation should be carried out by qualified experts.
+US residence can speak to professionals like Chicago Electrician’s for further advice.

 Gas-powered water heating